lanpengyou125/lanpengyouzhuye.github.io/_pages/about.md

 permalink: /about/
 ---

-Hi, I'm Michael.
+<center> Hi, I'm Michael.
 My research interest is developing AI application for Software Engineering.
-Feel free to contact me about my previous research or potential collaboration, I'm very happy to help.
+Feel free to contact me about my previous research or potential collaboration, I'm very happy to help. </center>

 ## Features